About Andy Pilgrim

 The foundation has released numerous educational videos over the last 6 years, the latest, released in November 2020, is called Vehicle Driver Aid Technology Today.
-Other productions include; The Driving Zone 2, The Parent Driving Zone, Realities of Driving Today, Awareness Driving Techniques for Today and 3 public service announcements.
+Other productions include; The Driving Zone 2, The Parent Driving Zone, Realities of Driving Today, Awareness Driving Techniques for Today and 4 public service announcements.
 Thousands of driver education teachers are using Andy’s videos in their classrooms.
 Numerous parents and grandparents are also using the videos to help their families be safer.
 All foundation education materials can be viewed on the foundation website.

 The majority of parents need to understand; they are and always will be, the biggest influence on how their children drive.
 From the moment a child safety seat is turned around to face front, children learn driving habits and behaviors from watching parents drive.